OctopusDeploy/docs/docs/administration/reporting/index.md

 Raw data is provided in two ways:

 - As an XML feed, which can be consumed by tools like Microsoft Excel or PowerBI (preferred), or programmatically.
+We have a blog on how to do this using [PowerBI](https://octopus.com/blog/powerbi-report-for-octopus-deploy).
 - As a table in the Octopus SQL database.

 The data allows you to report on questions like: